 Lucifer Season 1 to 3: The 17 best episodes to watch and catch up

-With Lucifer Season 4 now on Netflix UK (read our review here) and Season 5 arriving on Friday 21st August 2020, the question for many newcomers is whether they need to have seen Seasons 1 to 3 or not.
+With Lucifer Season 4 now on Netflix UK (read our review here) and more seasons on the way, the question for many newcomers is whether they need to have seen Seasons 1 to 3 or not.

 After all, in a show about the son of God, the original fallen angel, giving up his divine responsibilities to have fun running a nightclub in Los Angeles (where he helps an LAPD detective to solve crimes), there’s a lot of mythology to wade through.
-With all those three seasons still on Amazon Prime Video (who bought the exclusive UK rights to the show back when it first aired), the good news is that you can read our catch-up guide and dive right into Season 4 without an additional subscription.
+The good news is that you can read our catch-up guide and dive right into Season 4 .

-For those who want to get the full picture, though, 57 episodes can still be a bit daunting to binge through – so we’ve whittled down the first three seasons to the essential episodes to watch to get yourself properly up to speed.
+For those who want to get the full picture, though, 57 episodes can still be a bit daunting – so we’ve whittled down the first three seasons to the essential episodes to watch to get yourself properly up to speed.

 Here are the 17 best episodes of Lucifer Seasons 1 to 3:

 Season 1, Episode 4